 *Fire cider contains 10 antioxidant compounds known to help fight cancer based on the combined ingredients in most fire cider recipes:

-The time to make it is now… before you need it.
+The time to make fire cider is now… before you need it.

 More than a natural cold and flu, fire cider is thought to be an excellent daily tonic for boosting your immune system.
 And certainly it contains some of the top ingredients for that.